clicknium/clicknium-docs/doc/how-to/how-to-automate-select.md

 ### Ant Design
 The UI repository based on React.
 For more information, please refer to [here](https://ant.design/components/select/).
-- Notes: The Web Recorder in Clicknium requires a browser extension except IE browser.
-More about the installation, please refer to [Clicknium browser plugin](https://www.clicknium.com/documents/tutorial/extensions/)
+- Notes: The Web Recorder in Clicknium requires a browser extension except IE. For more about the installation, please refer to [Clicknium browser plugin](https://www.clicknium.com/documents/tutorial/extensions/)

 ## Automate select/dropdown with Clicknium

 ### HTML Select tag
-1. With the Clicknium recorder, the component elements operated in recording the page.
-   Clicknium provides an excellent recording.
+With the Clicknium recorder, you can capture an UI element easily.
+Clicknium provides an excellent recording experience.
 For more information, please refer to [Clicknium Recorder](https://www.clicknium.com/documents/tutorial/recorder/).

-   Here is the content recorded as below.
+1. The following is the content that should be captured by the recorder.
 ![record](./../img/how-to-select-html-record.png)

-1. Change the locator of the select.
-Here we change the date element to be located by ancestorClass and index.
+2. Go to the locator page and change the attribute of the select.
+Here we use ancestorClass and index to target the element.
    ![record](./../img/how-to-select-html-locator.png)
-2. When the locator is changed, we write the code as below.
+3. Use the following code to select Git option.
    ```python
    from clicknium import clicknium, ui, locator